-In both the conventional and organic areas in 2006 and 2007, and only the conventional area in 2009, N uptake and partitioning between anthesis and harvest maturity was assessed from destructive samples $(1 \times 0.5 \text{ m} \text{ quadrat per plot per assessment in } 2006$ and 2007, and 3×1 m row lengths per plot per assessment in 2009).
-At anthesis (GS 65), the aboveground crop was collected, dried, weighed and milled.
-Date of anthesis, and hence date of sampling, varied among backgrounds and alleles (Fig. 2).
+In both the conventional and organic areas in 2006 and 2007, and just the conventional area in 2009, nitrogen uptake and partitioning between anthesis and harvest maturity was assessed from destructive samples (1 x 0.5 m quadrat per plot per assessment in 2006 and 2007, and 3 x 1 m row lengths per plot per assessment in 2009).
+At anthesis (GS 65), above ground crop was collected, dried, weighed and milled.
+Date of anthesis, and hence date of sampling varied amongst backgrounds and alleles (Fig. 2).
 At harvest maturity, ears were removed and threshed, with grain and chaff being collected separately.
 Samples at harvest maturity were taken at the same time for all alleles.
 Nitrogen concentration was determined for the vegetative and grain tissues as described for the combine harvested grain.
-The destructive samples allowed the interpretation of effects on Grain NY in terms of above-ground Crop NY and above-ground N harvest index (NHI), or more functionally, as the sum of N lost from the vegetative tissue (assumed to be remobilized N (RemobN)), and the net N taken up in to
+The destructive samples allowed the interpretation of effects on Grain NY in terms of above ground Crop NY and above ground nitrogen harvest index (NHI), or more functionally, as the sum of nitrogen lost from the vegetative tissue (assumed to be remobilized N (RemobN)), and the net nitrogen taken up in to the above gound crop, between anthesis and maturity (late N uptake (LNUp)) (Cox et al. 1986; Gooding et al. 2005; Hirel 2007):